prajanlal/Insurance/README.md

   - Prepared ppt and presented the project

 Prajanlal
-  - Builded an AI chatbot using Gemini Flash 3 Model with the helps of API Integration and fineTunned the model to perform Insurance needed task such as:
+  - Builded an AI powered Insurance chatbot using Gemini Flash 3 Model with the helps of API Integration and fineTunned the model to perform Insurance needed task such as:
   - Insurance Policy